 As a digital transformation leader, you can find yourself in a catch-22 situation.
 To get the most out of the new technology and stay competitive, you need to adopt the changes early.
 But not doing due diligence will lead the project to disaster.

 Rushed digital transformation is riddled with poor integrations, no team involvement, poor decision-making, unrealistic strategies, etc.

 It is often impractical because the actual needs of the team and business are overlooked here.

 It is essential to give reasonable time to the project, as digital transformation is a process that takes time.
 Therefore, expecting immediate results is not advised here.
 Instead, a timeline considering various factors should be maintained to keep track of the status.

-New culture promoting digital transformation can only be formed by letting go of the old habits and learning new behaviors.
+New culture promoting digital transformation can only be formed by letting go of old habits and learning new behaviors.

 Along with continuous training and meetings, focus on the right incentives.
 Reward behaviors that support transformation culture, like: